California State Route 201: Route description

+(1) Route 99 near Kingsburg easterly to Route 63.

+(2) Route 63 easterly to Route 245.

+The definition omits the concurrency with Route 63 instead of duplicating that segment in the other route's definition in the code.
+In addition, subdivision (b) permits the state to relinquish control of the portion of Route 201 located within Kingsburg to the city.

-The route begins at State Route 99 in Kingsburg, Fresno County with an interchange.
+SR 201 begins at State Route 99 in Kingsburg, Fresno County with an interchange.
 It then exits the county and enters Tulare County, where it meets County Route J31 and County Route J19.
 It then meets State Route 63 for a short concurrency.
 Upon leaving, it intersects County Route J15 and County Route J23 before meeting its east end at State Route 245 in Elderwood.

 SR 201 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.